alchemy-swift/alchemy/Docs/5c_DatabaseMigrations.md

 alchemy migrate new MyMigration
 ```

-This will create a new migration file in the `Sources/Migrations/` with the current timestamp (`yyyyMMddHHmmss`) and provided name.
+This will create a new migration file in the `Sources/Migrations`.

-**Note**: Generated migration types are prefaced with an underscore since Swift doesn't allow type names to begin with a number.

 **Note**: if the `Sources/Migrations` directory doesn't exist, this command will create the file in `Sources/`.
 If _that_ doesn't exist, it will create the file in the current directory (aka `.`).